A-Wadhwani/Airline-Reservation-System-Java/README.md

 # Project 5 : Airport Manager
 ## Aryan Wadhwani and Gowri Harish
-### Created for CS 180000 : Problem Solving and Object-Oriented Programming

 #### Setting up project in IntelliJ
 To set up the project in a new IntelliJ project,